 The first novella was from Mallory’s point of view, and this one was set during the 1980s, when the four women were living in a Manhattan apartment together, fighting for ‘radical’ causes such as nuclear production and feminism.

-At the beginning of the novella, Mallory has to face the decision of whether she should stay in Manhattan, fighting for causes with her female friends, or whether she should follow her mysterious boyfriend, Juan, to Nicaragua, where revolution is rife, and where she would have the chance to properly make a difference, teaching women to read and write and aiding the revolution.
+At the beginning of the novella, Mallory has to face the decision of whether she should stay in Manhattan, fighting for causes with her female friends, or whether she should follow her mysterious boyfriend to Nicaragua.
+Here, revolution is rife- and she would have the chance to properly make a difference, teaching women to read and write and aiding the revolution.

-Mallory takes the decision to go to Nicaragua (this isn’t really a spoiler as it happens relatively soon in her novella), and she encounters many problems while there, such as the differences between her middle class upbringing in London and the squalor in which she is forced to live in Nicaragua, as well as having no idea who she can trust in this angry and divided country.
+Mallory takes the decision to go to Nicaragua, and she encounters many problems while there, such as the differences between her middle class upbringing in London and the squalor in which she is forced to live in Nicaragua, as well as having no idea who she can trust in this angry and divided country.

-I liked this novella a lot, as it showed the difference between middle class campaigning- campaigning from a distance- and real campaigning, where people are actually on the ground, getting involved in the revolution and putting themselves in harms way.
+I liked this novella a lot, as it showed the difference between campaigning from a distance, campaigning from a distance- and campaigning from people on the ground, getting involved in the revolution and putting themselves in harms way.
 I liked how the author showed Mallory’s internal struggle about this.

 I also liked the setting of 1980s Nicaragua, and as a modern history lover, this setting and period in history is incredibly interesting to me.
 I didn’t know much about the Nicaraguan revolution when I started reading this book, so that was really interesting to learn about!